Last Updated: September 4, 2024

 United States of America

-What was Luther Vandross' Net Worth?
+What Was Luther Vandross' Net Worth?

 Luther Vandross was an American singer-songwriter and record producer who had a net worth of $40 million at the time of his death in 2005.
-Known in some circles as "The Velvet Voice," Luther Vandross became one of the most sought after background vocalists for the biggest names in the music industry.
+Known in some circles as "The Velvet Voice," Luther Vandross became one of the most sought-after background vocalists for the biggest names in the music industry.
 Over the course of his career, he worked with artists such as David Bowie, Donna Summer, Diana Ross, and countless others.

-Before his untimely passing, Luther Vandross sold over 35 million records worldwide.
+Before his untimely passing, Luther sold over 35 million records worldwide.
 In addition to experiencing commercial success, Vandross also won widespread praise from critics.
 He won a staggering number of awards, including eight Grammys.
 Of those eight, he won Best Male R&B Vocal Performance a total of four times.
 In 2004 alone, Luther won four Grammy Awards, including the Award for Song of the Year, which was presented in recognition of his track "Dance with My Father."
 He died not long after releasing this beloved song.
 To this day, Luther Vandross is considered one of the best vocalists of all time.

 Early Life

-At the age of nine, Luther's family relocated to the Bronx.
+When Luther was nine years old, his family relocated to the Bronx.
 His sisters brought him to see Aretha Franklin and other artists during live performances at the Apollo Theater, and he became inspired to pursue a career in music.
 After graduating from high school in 1969, Luther attended Western Michigan University.
 His college education was short-lived, as he dropped out after just one year to pursue a career in the music industry.

 Career